cnguy/kayn/README.md

 }) // faker's data

 /*
-  What if an endpoint only accepts ids?

-  ex: the player runes endpoint only accepts a comma-separated
+  Note that the player runes endpoint only accepts a comma-separated list of integers.
-      list of integers
 */

 k.setRegion(REGIONS.NORTH_AMERICA)
-// all valid

 k.getRunes({ ids: [354959, 21542029] }, rprint)
 k.getRunes({ id: 354959 }, rprint)
 k.getRunes({ ids: 354959 }, rprint)

 /*
-  But what if you're given a list of names instead of ids?
+  But what if you want to quickly get the rune pages given that you have a list of names?

   You'd chain it like in many other clients:
   Get the ids from the names, get the runes from the ids.
 */